wallymathieu/assertfail/_posts/2019-05-30-When-is-Go-a-nice-language.md

 Compared to some other more mature languages like c# and Java: Go produces smaller docker deliverables.
 Though if you really care about the size of your deliverables Go might not be the optimal language (but perhaps good enough).

+If you are concerned about the size of your deliverables, then you could write web apps in c with say [kore](https://kore.io/).

 ### Code formatter

 I like that Go comes bundled with a [code formatter](https://blog.golang.org/go-fmt-your-code), since c languages otherwise leans towards bike shedding when it comes to formatting.